simonsobs/socs/docs/agents/ups.rst

 Docker Compose
 ``````````````

-The iBootbar Agent should be configured to run in a Docker container.
+The UPS Agent should be configured to run in a Docker container.
 An
 example docker-compose service configuration is shown here::

   ocs-ups: